-At the onset, the act only protected four characteristics: religion, race, color, and national origin.
+At the onset, the housing act only protected four characteristics: religion, race, color, and national origin.
 Sex was added in 1974, and disability and familial status came 14 years later.
 That brought the total number of protected classes at the federal level to 7.

 What Are the Protected Characteristics in Georgia?